 So theoretical thought cannot escape having a religious root because it presupposes an Origin of Meaning, in order to reunite aspects that were set apart in the antithetical Gegenstand relationship.
 Thus theoretical thought has been guided at a deep level by four ground-motives of Western thought; these have determined what we count as basic reality, what we deem to be 'proper' ways of thinking, and the process of that thinking.

-My own interpretation of the third transcendental question in my own field, the sociological field of information systems, is that the third technological question is best thought of as the community's activity in discussing, critiquing and refining the findings offered by the operation of questions 1 and 2.
-Think about on what basis this is done.
-Typically, the researcher will publish their findings in a journal and invite critique and further refinement, published as subsequent papers.
+Think about on what basis this communal critique is done (or, if you prefer, self-critique).
+Typically, the researcher will publish their findings in a journal and thereby invite critique and further refinement, which is itself published as subsequent papers.
+A conversation ensues.
 Much critique is related to transcendental question 1, such as "In their survey, the author has asked only a limited range of questions, and in a restricted context; here is a larger study in a different culture, and it broadens out their theory."
 Some critique is related to transcendental question 2, such as "The author does not analyse correctly; here is a better analysis."

 "The authors take a positivist approach, which ignores meaning, values and norms; they ought to take an interpretivist approach, which is sensitive to these."